Takeno/mtg-policy-changes/ipg.md

 Most Game Play Error infractions are assumed to have been committed unintentionally.
 If the judge believes that the error was intentional, they should first consider whether an Unsporting Conduct — Cheating infraction has occurred.

 With the exception of Failure to Maintain Game State, which is never upgraded, the third or subsequent penalty for a Game Play Error offense in the same category is upgraded to a Game Loss.
-For multi-day tournaments, the penalty count for these infractions resets between cuts.
+For multi-day tournaments, the penalty count for these infractions resets between days.